dqian3/autobahn-artifact/README.md

 9. Check that the default 4 firewall rules are there (see `Pre-populated rules in the default network` here https://cloud.google.com/firewall/docs/firewalls)

 ### Create Instance Templates
+We're now ready to create an Instance Template for each region we need, containing the respective hardware configurations we will use.

-The 4 regions we used are: us-east5, us-east1, us-west1, us-west4.
+We used the following four regsions in our experiments: us-east5, us-east1, us-west1, us-west4.
 Create one instance template per region as follows:

 1. In the Google Cloud console, go to the Instance templates page.